ashvardanian/SimSIMD/README.md

 include_directories(${simsimd_SOURCE_DIR}/include)
 ```

-To enable SimSIMD integration in USearch, just compile it with `USEARCH_USE_SIMSIMD=1`.
+Stay updated with the latest advancements by always using the most recent compiler available for your platform.
+This ensures that you benefit from the newest intrinsics.

-It's the default behaviour on most platforms.
+Should you wish to integrate SimSIMD within USearch, simply compile USearch with the flag `USEARCH_USE_SIMSIMD=1`.
+Notably, this is the default setting on the majority of platforms.

-## Roadmap
+## Upcoming Features

-- [ ] Expose Hamming and Tanimoto distances in Python.
+Here's a glance at the exciting developments on our horizon:

-- [ ] Intel AMX instructions.
-Intrinsics only work in Intel's most recent compiler.
+- [ ] Exposing Hamming and Tanimoto bitwise distances to the Python interface.

-Wanna join the development?
+- [ ] Intel AMX backend.
+Note: Currently, the intrinsics are functional only with Intel's latest compiler.

-Use this command to rerun the experiments:
+__To Rerun Experiments__ utilize the following command:

 ```sh
 cmake -DCMAKE_BUILD_TYPE=Release -DSIMSIMD_BUILD_BENCHMARKS=1 -B ./build_release && make -C ./build_release && ./build_release/simsimd_bench
 ```

-Install and test with PyTest locally:
+__To Test with PyTest__:

 ```sh
 pip install -e . && pytest python/test.py -s -x